code-troopers/wicket-hot-reload/README.md

 If you edit the `AnotherPage` class, you should see in your logs that it is compiled and reloaded.
 To see the change you will need to refresh your browser, you can do the same with `SimplePanel`.

-If you edit the `StartupPage` class, it will not work (but it will when I will find out how) because this is the HomePage of your application.
+If you edit the `StartupPage` class, it will work because the class is loaded using the special method `HotReloadingUtils.reloadableHomePage()`.
-The actual workaround is resetting the `Application` class, but it is barely acceptable, so it is disabled.
+This method uses the correct class loader to load the home page class, and thus, can reload it properly.

 # How to use it